railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

 require it.

-If you choose to run only with GTK clients you won't need the third component – the eTiny server – at all.
+If you choose to run only with GTK clients you won't need the third component – the client-web server – at all.
 In this case Open ERP's GTK client must be installed on the workstation of each Open ERP user in the company.